 AASB 2020-8 Amendments to Australian Accounting Standards - Interest Rate Benchmark Reform - Phase 2 was issued in September 2020.
-The amendments apply only to those changes to financial instruments and hedging relationships, that are a direct consequence of IBOR reform and where cash flows are amended on an economically basis.
+The amendments apply only to those changes to financial instruments and hedging relationships, that are a direct consequence of IBOR reform and where cash flows are amended on an economic basis.
 The amendments apply to the Trust with effect from 1 July 2021.

-The Trust has limited designated hedge relationships where hedged items and/or hedging instruments reference LIBOR subject to cessation, as such the impact of the reform is expected to be minimal.
+The Trust has no designated financial instruments where instruments currently reference LIBOR, as such the impact of the reform is expected to be nil.